thonerohh/sdm/README.md

 ## This is demo minimized structure data generator.
 # SDM - Structured data, minified
-Written by Rohh Thone or Rokhkh Von for iTrade or IB Lezhnikov Timofey Yurievich
+Written by Rohh Thone or Rokhkh Von for iTrade or IB Lezhnikov Timofey Yurievich I give no acception to reorder this sequence.
+I will give acceptance with personal compliance and legal sign.

 There are standard CC license for fair use.